Tax Guide for Self-Employed Steel Fixers in the UK

 CSCS Card and NVQ

 - CSCS Blue Skilled Worker card — needed for site access.
-Costs £36, valid 5 years
+Costs £36, valid 5 years.
+If you've gone on to NVQ Level 3, you can upgrade to a Gold Advanced Craft card

 - CITB HS&E test — prerequisite for any CSCS card.
 Costs £22.50

-- NVQ Level 2 in Steelfixing Occupations — on-site assessment (£750–£1,200 + VAT).
-Deductible as training that maintains your existing skills
+- NVQ Level 2 or 3 in Steelfixing Occupations — on-site assessment (£750–£1,200 + VAT).
+Renewals and top-ups are deductible as training that maintains your existing skills

 HMRC Flat Rate Alternative